devanshi-ramani/devanshi-ramani/README.md

   🚀 <i>Tech enthusiast sharing my journey and learnings in the world of technology</i> <br><br>
   🎓 <i>Currently studying Computer Science, in the final year of my B.Tech</i> <br><br>
   🌱 <i>Passionate about continuous learning — I’ve explored web development, machine learning, and more</i> <br><br>
-  🔐 <i>Currently diving deep into the exciting domain of cybersecurity</i>
+  🔐 <i>Currently diving deep into the exciting domain of Android Development</i>
 </p>

 <br>